Skyscanner Hits 100M Monthly Users And Reveals New Mission For Travelers

 - Launch of new mission for modern and sustainable travel

 MIAMI, Sept.
-24, 2019 /PRNewswire/ -- Skyscanner has today launched a global brand refresh and has announced hitting the significant milestone of 100M peak monthly active users (MAUs).
+27, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Skyscanner has today launched a global brand refresh and has announced hitting the significant milestone of 100M peak monthly active users (MAUs).
 The travel company is now a leader in the sector, and today declared a bold mission to lead the global transformation to modern and sustainable travel, to meet the needs of both today's traveler and the travelers of tomorrow.

 Skyscanner also today revealed that it has put more than 172M flight passengers in the air in the past 12 months*, more than many major airlines, with the value of flight tickets bought through Skyscanner in 2018 estimated at $23.7B**.